AVidhanR/PasswordGeneratorJava/README.md

-## Password Generator Using JAVA Language
+## Password Generator Using Java
-- This Repo gives you the Password Generation using `JAVA`
+- This Repo gives you the randomly generated password using java's `Random()` functions
 - created by [AVidhanR](https://linkedin.com/in/AVidhanR)